Average Rating 3.8/5

-Review of NARS Sheer Glow Foundation by mazikeen
+Review by mazikeen

 DESCRIPTION: NARS liquid foundation, marketed towards drier skins, but good for combination skin as well.
 The bottle needs a pump like I need my Glenlivet 25, but you can transfer to a smaller container to avoid as much contamination.
 The name can be misleading--I found it to be semi-matte, which I actually prefer.
 Most importantly, it does not make my very sensitive skin break out.